570 Lexington Avenue, 11th floor, NYC, NY 10022

 Jackie Davis-Manigaulte is a Senior Extension Associate, Program Leader for Family and Youth Development and Director of Community Relations with Cornell University Cooperative Extension in New York City.
 She has extensive experience in the leadership, development and implementation of educational programs for youth and adult audiences.
-She has worked closely with colleagues and community leaders in New York City, New York State and throughout the country to create programs for youth and adults on topics related to nutrition and fitness; science, technology, engineering & math (STEM) education; environmental stewardship; clothing maintenance and recycling; positive youth development; mentoring; parenting; gardening; hydroponics; youth entrepreneurship and community service.
+She has worked closely with colleagues and community leaders in New York City, New York State and throughout the country to create programs for youth and adults on topics related to nutrition and active lifestyles; science, technology, engineering & math (STEM) education; environmental stewardship; clothing maintenance and recycling; positive youth development; mentoring; parenting; gardening; hydroponics; youth entrepreneurship and community service.
 Under her leadership, the 4-H Youth Development Club Program was launched in New York City.
 Jackie has a Bachelors of Science in Human Development and Family Studies from the College of Human Ecology at Cornell University, a Masters of Arts in Home Economics from the School of Education at New York University, and a Doctor of Education from Columbia University/Teachers College in Adult Education which enables her to further pursue her interests related to youth development, leadership and organizational learning.
 In her role as Director of Community Relations for CUCE-NYC, Jackie works with internal and external colleagues and partners to further enhance the organization's outreach in New York City.
+Recent awards include the National Urban Extension Leadership Award (2017) and the Cornell New York State Hometown Alumni Award (2019).

 1. Schusler, T., Davis-Manigaulte, J.A., Cutter-Mackenzie , A. (2017).
 Positive Youth Development.
 Chapter in Russ, A. and Krasny, M.E.
 (Eds.)
 Urban Environmental Education Review, Cornell University Press, June, 2017.
 Chapter available on-line as part of ten-essay series Urban EE Essays, excerpted from Urban Environmental Education Review at: